INFLPat/FXCCXT/fx_trader/README.md

 ## Suggested next steps, in order

-1. **Resolve the Kraken GBP-crypto gap.** Check the actual last date in the bulk CSV files (`tail -3 kraken_csv/XBTGBP_60.csv`), get Kraken's quarterly incremental-update files if the base snapshot predates 2026, re-run `ingest_kraken_gbp_csv.py`.
-See `CONTEXT_HANDOFF.md` Section 16/Open Threads.
+1. **Run `fetch_sandbox_data.py`** for the new 2025 H2 window (code already updated, not yet executed for this window).
+2. **Extract Kraken's 25Q3 and 25Q4 quarterly incremental downloads** into `kraken_csv/25Q3/` and `kraken_csv/25Q4/` respectively (separate subfolders - Kraken reuses identical filenames across quarters), then run `ingest_kraken_gbp_csv.py`.
+3. Verify genuinely 16/16 real, sane data for 2025 H2 - spot-check actual values, don't just trust row counts.
+See `CONTEXT_HANDOFF.md` Section 17 for full detail on why the window changed.
-2. Once genuinely 16/16: run the SMA crossover strategy against all 16 sandbox instruments through `VALIDATION_HIERARCHY.md`'s tiers, cheapest first.
+4. Once 16/16: run the SMA crossover strategy against all 16 sandbox instruments through `VALIDATION_HIERARCHY.md`'s tiers, cheapest first.
-3. Only strategies/parameter sets that clear the full hierarchy get persisted via `RunStore`.
+5. Only strategies/parameter sets that clear the full hierarchy get persisted via `RunStore`.
-4. Test `OandaBroker.get_quote`/`place_market_order` explicitly before trusting either - `fetch_candles`'s two-bug history in the same file is a reason for extra scrutiny, not less.
+6. Test `OandaBroker.get_quote`/`place_market_order` explicitly before trusting either - `fetch_candles`'s two-bug history in the same file is a reason for extra scrutiny, not less.
-5. Once the sandbox dataset and persistence layer are proven against real data, build the actual Tier 0-4 orchestrator.
+7. Once the sandbox dataset and persistence layer are proven against real data, build the actual Tier 0-4 orchestrator.
-6. Only then, and only in a dedicated future session per standing instruction, start on the cross-pair/cartesian rotation comparator - with the finer-granularity expectation already discussed in `CONTEXT_HANDOFF.md` Section 16 in hand before that session starts.
+8. Only then, and only in a dedicated future session per standing instruction, start on the cross-pair/cartesian rotation comparator - with the finer-granularity expectation already discussed in `CONTEXT_HANDOFF.md` Section 16 in hand before that session starts.

 I'm not a financial advisor and this isn't financial advice - this project is about building a sound, honest testing and execution pipeline, not about telling you what will make money.
 FX and crypto trading carry real risk of loss, and automation doesn't remove that risk - it just executes your mistakes faster.